 French press coffee involves suspending coarsely ground coffee in hot water and letting it steep for 4-5 minutes to achieve extraction.
 After brewing, a fine wire mesh filter at the end of a plunger is pressed into the brewing vessel to push the grounds to the bottom and separate them from the coffee.

-The French are hardly novices in the world of coffee, but the origins of this popular brewing method are contested.
+The French are hardly novices in the world of coffee, and you might think the French press is the linchpin of French coffee culture.
+However, the origins of this popular brewing method are contested.
 It is first referenced in a book in 1852.
 This, combined with the tale of a Frenchman accidentally brewing his coffee this way and the method catching on, fuel the French form of the origin story.

 However, the first official patent came in 1928, and it was for Italian presses.
 We know that there were presses being used before that, but whether they were French or Italian and whether they “count” is a point of debate among coffee historians and hipsters to this day.